airgap-it/beacon-android-sdk/README.md

 ## Examples

-The snippets below show how to quickly setup listening for incoming Beacon messages in Kotlin with coroutines.
+The snippets below show how to quickly setup a wallet listening for incoming Beacon messages in Kotlin with coroutines.

 For more examples or examples of how to use the SDK without coroutines or in Java, please see our `demo` app (WIP).